lilileiva/lilileiva/README.md

 <div aligh='left'>

-🚀 I'm a passionate Full Stack Developer, with commitment to always obtain the best results.
+🚀 I'm a passionate Full Stack Web Developer, with commitment to always obtain the best results.

 🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.

-💼 I invite you to see my projects.
+💼 I worked in grupal and individual projects and they all where meaningful experiences to me to grow up as a developer.
+I invite you to see my projects!
 Scrolling down you will find my pinned repositories.

 📚 Electronic Engineering student.